simpsonlab/simpsonlab.github.io/_posts/2015-04-07-eventalign.md

 Introduction
 ------------

-This post describes a new module I added to our [nanopolish](https://github.com/jts/nanopolish) software package that aligns nanopore _event_ data to a reference genome.
+This post describes a new module I added to our [nanopolish](https://github.com/jts/nanopolish) software package that aligns the signal data emitted by a nanopore to a reference genome.
 This is in contrast to most approaches which align two DNA sequences to each other (for example a base-called read and a reference genome).
-To make sense of what aligning events to a reference genome means, I will describe at a high level my model of how nanopore sequencing works.
+To make sense of what aligning signal data to a reference genome means, I will describe at a high level my model of how nanopore sequencing works.
 For a more detailed and technical description, see the supplement of our [preprint](http://biorxiv.org/content/early/2015/03/11/015552).

 Nanopore Sequencing
 -------------------